-Universal Copper Ltd. is pleased to report drill results from the remaining Spring 2022 diamond drilling program holes at the Company’s flagship Poplar Copper Deposit, located southwest of Houston, British Columbia (Table 1).
+Universal Copper Ltd. is pleased to report drill results from the first three of five holes of the Spring 2022 diamond drilling program at the Company’s flagship Poplar Copper Deposit (“Poplar”), located southwest of Houston, British Columbia (Table 1).
 All drill targets in the Poplar copper-gold exploration district are shallow and road accessible, within 88 km of rail infrastructure.

 * Copper equivalents based on the following: copper US$9,972.10 per tonne, gold US$1,816.60 per ounce, silver US$22.90 and molybdenum US$41,836.39 per tonne.

-Because of the disseminated nature of the mineralization at the Poplar Deposit, it is not possible to make a statement as to the true width for holes 22-PC-138 and 22-PC-139.
+Because of the disseminated nature of the mineralization at the Poplar Deposit, it is not possible to make a statement as to the true width for holes 22-PC-130, 22-PC-130B and 22-PC-137.

-Mineralization and alteration in drill hole 22-PC-138is associated with intensely altered porphyry intrusions and consists of pyrite, chalcopyrite, molybdenite and trace bornite.
+Mineralization and alteration at Poplar is associated with intensely altered porphyry intrusions and consists of pyrite, chalcopyrite and molybdenite and trace bornite.
 Pyrite and chalcopyrite form disseminations, fracture fillings, stringers, veins, and veinlets in domains of dense quartz vein stockwork and dikes.
 Molybdenite, where observed is associated with quartz-sulphide veins, and is typically associated with pyrite and chalcopyrite.

-Mineralization in drill hole 22-PC-139 is characterized by disseminated pyrite and chalcopyrite, quartz veinlet pyrite, chalcopyrite and local molybdenite.
-Alteration consists of moderate to intense potassic flooding, silicification in addition to sericite, with the potassic alteration decreasing toward the bottom of the hole.
+Mineralization in hole 22-PC-130 consists of disseminated pyrite and chalcopyrite, quartz veinlet pyrite, chalcopyrite and local molybdenite.
+Alteration consists of moderate to intense potassic, silicification and sericite throughout the hole.